seananderson/metafolio/inst/ms/ms.md

 Pacific salmonids are often set at the metapopulation level, and knowing what minimizes risk to the metapopulation can help choose efficient conservation actions [@mcelhany2000].
-(2) Many Pacific salmonid metapopulations are highly threatened [e.g. @mcclure2003; @gustafson2007; @peterman2012] and will likely become more at risk as threats such as overfishing, dams, roads, logging, and particularly climate change, intensify [e.g. @lackey2003].
-(3) Salmonids are highly valued by society, fishers, conservation groups, and indigenous people [@nrc1996].
-Although civil society allocates extensive resources to conserving salmonids, the scale of the problem demands a prioritization of conservation efforts [@allendorf1997; @ruckelshaus2002].
+(2) Many Pacific salmonid metapopulations are highly threatened [e.g. @gustafson2007] and will likely become more at risk as threats such as overfishing, dams, roads, logging, and particularly climate change, intensify [e.g. @lackey2003].
+(3) Salmonids are highly valued by society, fishers, conservation groups, and indigenous people, and although civil society allocates extensive resources to conserving salmonids, the scale of the problem demands a prioritization of conservation efforts [@allendorf1997; @ruckelshaus2002].

 Two key mechanisms can generate the asynchrony in metapopulation dynamics that is critical to a diversified portfolio.
 First, localized habitat features can filter the environment generating unique conditions for populations [@schindler2008] (*senu* the Moran effect).
-However, since salmonids spend considerable time in a shared ocean environment [@quinn2005], a second mechanism is also important --- diversity of response to the environment [i.e. response diversity, @elmqvist2003; and biocomplexity,
-@hilborn2003].
-This mechanism can result from unique phenotypic or genetic traits [@crozier2008; @kovach2012] and be derived from rapid contemporary adaption [@stockwell2003; @fraser2011] or long-term evolution to historical conditions [@eliason2011].
+However, since salmonids spend considerable time in a shared ocean environment, a second mechanism is also important --- diversity of response to the environment [i.e. response diversity, @elmqvist2003; and biocomplexity, @hilborn2003].
+This mechanism can result from unique phenotypic or genetic traits [@crozier2008] and be derived from rapid contemporary adaption [@stockwell2003; @fraser2011] or long-term evolution to historical conditions [@eliason2011].
 In reality, these mechanisms can interact.
 For example, salmonid response diversity in the marine environment can be driven by adaptation to localized freshwater environments [@eliason2011].

 Salmonids are strongly affected by climate warming [e.g. @patterson2007] and yet show a remarkable diversity of tolerance to temperature [e.g.
 @crozier2006; @eliason2011].
 In addition to posing perhaps the greatest threat to global biodiversity in general [@thomas2004], climate warming poses a particular threat to riverine species whose ranges are largely confined to existing habitat [@thomas2010].
-Warmer water can lead to massive mortality of salmonid populations [e.g. @patterson2007; @macdonald2010] and indirectly impact salmonid productivity through alterations to snow-melt timing and extreme hydrological events [@crozier2008].
+Warmer water can lead to massive mortality of salmonid populations [e.g. @patterson2007] and indirectly impact salmonid productivity through alterations to snow-melt timing and extreme hydrological events [@crozier2008].
 Due to these effects, adverse stream temperatures are already impeding recovery of some Pacific salmonid